rakutentech/android-miniapp/miniapp/USERGUIDE.md

 The default functionality will provide information using `HostEnvironmentInfo` object to Mini App.
 Also, Host App can send it's environment information by implementing this function.

-You can also choose to override the default functionality and instead share the text content to some feature within your own App.

 ### User Info
 **API Docs:** [MiniAppMessageBridge.setUserInfoBridgeDispatcher](api/com.rakuten.tech.mobile.miniapp.js/-mini-app-message-bridge/set-user-info-bridge-dispatcher.html)